nikita-volynets/Data-learn-homework/Module 3/README.md

 ### 3.1 Business Task

-**About the company:** Rental of long-term real estate with subsequent leasing for a short period.
+**About the company:** Real estate company - long-term rental with subsequent leasing the same property for a short period.

 **Task:** Create an analytical tool that will allow to analyze the short-term rental housing market in London.